pingcap/docs-cn/tidb-cloud/tidb-cloud-faq.md

 ### Is TiDB Cloud compatible with MySQL?

-Currently, TiDB Cloud supports the majority of MySQL 5.7 syntax with the exception of triggers, stored procedures, user-defined functions, and foreign keys.
+Currently, TiDB Cloud supports the majority of MySQL 5.7 syntax with the exception of triggers, stored procedures, and user-defined functions.
 For more details, see [Compatibility with MySQL](https://docs.pingcap.com/tidb/stable/mysql-compatibility).

 ### What programming languages can I use to work with TiDB Cloud?